 Each module offers a valuable professional development experience.
 After completion of each module, the participant will be awarded a certificate to verify their attendance.
 After attending 9

 modules and completion of assignments, the participant will receive a Waldorf Practical Arts Certificate which certifies that the participant received a minimum of 81 hours of foundation studies in Anthroposophy

 (minimum of 81 hours of lecture and book study plus independent reading) and a minimum of 162 hrs. of soft craft instruction and 162 hrs. of hard craft instruction (participants may choose to specialize in either).

-The cost of each module is $650., which includes most materials.
-The book list is still developing, but purchase of the books will be the responsibility of the participants.
-The course begins at 8:30 a.m. on December 26, 2016 and will span six days, ending December 31.
-It will be held at Highland Hall Waldorf School in Northridge, California, a beautiful and spacious campus shared by the Waldorf Institute of Southern California.
+The book list is still developing, but purchase of all books will be the responsibility of the participants.
+Module 8 will begin at 8:30 a.m. on Monday, June 24, 2019 and will end at 5:15 p.m.
+Saturday, June 29, 2019.
+All classes will be held at Highland Hall Waldorf School in Northridge, California, a beautiful and spacious campus shared by the Waldorf Institute of Southern California.

 8:30 am to 10:00 am: Lecture and Book Study